Ukraine rushes to save cultural heritage from destruction | DW | 17.03.2022

 From the first day of the invasion, an artist collective known as "Asortymentna kimnata," based at the Ivano-Frankivsk Contemporary Art gallery in western Ukraine, has been scrambling to evacuate and preserve works from grassroots art spaces, with little funding or support.

-"Asortymentna kimnata was created to support local art, and now we have to not just support it, but to preserve it," Anya Potyomkina, curator of the gallery, told DW.
+"Asortymentna kimnata was created to support local art, and now we have to not just support it, but to preserve it," said Anya Potyomkina, curator of the gallery.

 The collective has created several storage bunkers at undisclosed locations and has had requests for evacuation support from galleries in Kyiv, Mariupol, Odessa, Zaporizhzhya and beyond.
 More than 20 collections were placed in shelters within the first 10 days of the invasion.